IABTechLab/uid2docs/docs/sharing/sharing-tokenized-overview.md

 1. Sender and receiver: Approve sharing permissions in the UID2 Portal:

-   1. Sender: Define which sharing participants are allowed to decrypt the sender's UID2 token.
+   1. Sender: Define which sharing participants you want to allow to decrypt your UID2 token.
    1. Sender and receiver: Request a UID2 Portal account: see [Request an Account](../portal/participant-info.md#request-an-account).
    1. Sender: Log in to the UID2 Portal and navigate to the sharing permissions page: see [Sharing Permissions](../portal/sharing-permissions.md).
    1. Sender: Select the participants that you want to share with.
 If needed, use the search feature to find specific sharing participants.